 Skip to Main Content

-Lifesaving Heart Surgery That Was Meant to Be
+A Heart Surgery That Was Destined to Save Lives

 Patients travel from all over the globe for heart surgery at Baylor St. Luke's Medical Center.
 But Duane Roesch's visit from Branson, Missouri illustrates how small and personal the world can be.